 Microsoft Analysis Services uses both server and client components to supply data mining functionality for business intelligence applications:

-The server component of Analysis Services is implemented as a Microsoft Windows service.
-SQL Server 2008 Analysis Services (SSAS) supports multiple instances on the same computer, with each instance of Analysis Services implemented as a separate instance of the Windows service.
+The server component is implemented as a Microsoft Windows service.
+You can have multiple instances on the same computer, with each instance of Analysis Services implemented as a separate instance of the Windows service.

 Clients communicate with Analysis Services using the public standard XML for Analysis (XMLA), a SOAP-based protocol for issuing commands and receiving responses, exposed as a Web service.
 Client object models are also provided over XMLA, and can be accessed either by using a managed provider, such as ADOMD.NET, or a native OLE DB provider.

-Query commands can be issued using the following languages: Data Mining Extensions (DMX), an industry standard query language oriented toward data mining.
+Query commands can be issued using Data Mining Extensions (DMX), an industry standard query language oriented toward data mining.
 Analysis Services Scripting Language (ASSL) can also be used to manage Analysis Services database objects.

 An Analysis Services instance runs as a stand-alone service and communication with the service occurs through XML for Analysis (XMLA), by using either HTTP or TCP.